jorgeponto/a11y/a11y-statement.md

 ## V. Claim proccess

-- claim proccess - based on the form of non-discrimination law
+- claim proccess - in the case of PT the proccess is based on the form of non-discrimination law

 ## VI.
 Other issues that MS consider useful